How To Append a TimeStamp To Each File Downloaded From Another Server

 There are several other variables in there which you can use and append to your filename.
 Just click the Add Variable button.
 You can even use several functions to customize your filename even further.
 Just click the Add Function button to choose from a collection of built-in functions.

 Once you're done, click the OK button.
 Click each OK button you encounter until you get back to the main screen.
 Assuming everything's alright, you should be able to see your newly created trigger in your list of triggers.

 That's it.
-If you want to try this out yourself, you can download the FREE Starter Edition of JSCAPE MFT Server.
+If you want to try this out yourself, you can download the free evaluation edition of JSCAPE MFT Server.
 Just click the download link below.